Riverside Eye – Eyelid Surgery

 Ectropion is a disorder that occurs when the lower eyelid turns outward and does not touch the surface of the eye.
 The conjunctiva and cornea become exposed, causing issues with dryness and irritation.
 This also leaves your eyes more susceptible to infection.
 To correct this, your surgeon will surgically repair the muscles and tendons around the eye to restore proper function.

 Entropion occurs when the lower eyelid turns in, causing the eyelid and lashes to rub up against the cornea.
 This causes irritation and infection.
-Over time, the constant rubbing can cause corneal scarring a vision loss.
+Over time, the constant rubbing can cause corneal scarring and vision loss.
 To fix this, your surgeon will tighten the eyelid and the surrounding muscles and tendons to restore proper function.
 Temporarily, tape or sutures can be used to reposition the lid and protect the eye.

 If you are in need of eyelid surgery, no matter your reason, look no further than Riverside Eye Center.
 Our expert surgeons are here for you every step of the way!
 Contact us today to schedule your eyelid surgery consultation!